Dang-Hai-Tran/ft_transcendence/design_api.md

 ### Return

--   The muted user object ([ChannelMutedUser](#channelmuteduser))
+-   The channel muted user object ([ChannelMutedUser](#channelmuteduser))

 ## Unmute user in channel by admin

 You must be an admin to unmute a user from a channel.
 If the user isn't muted, error will be raised.
 The record will be removed from ChannelMutedUser table.

 ```typescript
 POST /api/v1/channel/<channel_id>/member/unmute